 |Major Adviser*||Your departmental advisers are responsible for signing off on your CPT paperwork and demonstrating that the CPT opportunity aligns with your academic major.

 *If you are a pre-major student (student that is not yet in a major) you are not eligible for CPT

 |Employer||Employers are responsible for knowing (though not all are aware) if they accept CPT/OPT and H-1B Visas.|

 Career Suggestions for International Students:

-Be proactive!– Whether you are creating your first resume, finding and applying for internships and jobs, these processes all take time, effort, and patience.
+- Be proactive!– Whether you are creating your first resume, finding and applying for internships and jobs, these processes all take time, effort, and patience.
 To be successful, international students should plan ahead and put in the effort.
-In the 2018-2019 academic year, 697 unique employers hired UW international students as interns.
-Over 3,000 unique employers have hired UW international students as interns in the past 8 years.
+In 2018-2019 academic year, there were 697 unique employers hired UW international students as interns in and over 3,000 unique employers have hired UW international students as interns in the past 8 years.
 Don’t be afraid to ask questions and to seek out opportunities!